DIAL "911" for Emergencies Only

 Calling for help when you have or observe an Emergency situation:

-If you have an emergency, you can contact the Division of Police any time day or night by simply dialing "911" from a residential, business or public pay phone within Fayette County.
+If you have an emergency, you can contact the police department any time day or night by simply dialing "911" from a residential, business or public pay phone within Fayette County.
 Communication officers or "call takers" will answer your 911 call as quickly as it is received.
 They will first determine the nature of the problem and inquire if you need the police, fire or medical personnel to respond.

 If your emergency requires the fire department or medical assistance, your call will be transferred to the Division of Fire where their Communications Unit personnel will assist you and dispatch the appropriate personnel and equipment to the emergency.